pagkly/Zed/Investopedia4/Gini Index Definition.md

 ## Graphical Representation of the Gini Index

 The Gini index is often represented graphically through the [[Lorenz curve]](https://www.investopedia.com/terms/l/lorenz-curve.asp), which shows income (or wealth) distribution by plotting the population percentile by income on the horizontal axis and cumulative income on the vertical axis.
-The Gini coefficient is equal to the area below the line of perfect equality (0.5 by definition) minus the area below the Lorenz curve, divided by the area below the line of perfect equality.
+The Gini coefficient is equal to the area below the line of perfect equality (0.5 by definition) minus the area below the [[Lorenz Curve|Lorenz curve]], divided by the area below the line of perfect equality.
 In other words, it is double the area between the Lorenz curve and the line of perfect equality.

 In the graph below, the 47th percentile corresponds to 10.46% in Haiti and 17.42% in Bolivia, meaning that the bottom 47% of Haitians take in 10.46% of their nation's total income and the bottom 47% of Bolivians take in 17.42% of theirs.
 The straight line represents a hypothetically equal society: the bottom 47% take in 47% of national income.

-To estimate the income Gini coefficient for Haiti in 2012, we would find the area below its Lorenz curve: around 0.2.
+To estimate the income Gini coefficient for Haiti in 2012, we would find the area below its [[Lorenz Curve|Lorenz curve]]: around 0.2.
 Subtracting that figure from 0.5 (the area under the line of equality), we get 0.3, which we then divide by 0.5.
 This yields an approximate Gini of 0.6 or 60%.
 The CIA gives the actual Gini for Haiti in 2012 as 60.8% (see below).
 This figure represents extremely high inequality; only Micronesia, the Central African Republic, South Africa, and Lesotho are more unequal, according to the CIA.

 Another way of thinking about the Gini coefficient is as a measure of deviation from perfect equality.
-The further a Lorenz curve deviates from the perfectly equal straight line (which represents a Gini coefficient of 0), the higher the Gini coefficient and the less equal the society.
+The further a [[Lorenz Curve|Lorenz curve]] deviates from the perfectly equal straight line (which represents a Gini coefficient of 0), the higher the Gini coefficient and the less equal the society.
 In the example above, Haiti is more unequal than Bolivia.

 ## The Gini Index Around the World